Beyond Pass@1: Self-Play with Variational Problem Synthesis Sustains RLVR

 \subsection{Data Construction for LLM Reasoning}

-The construction of training data is crucial for enhancing the model's reasoning capabilities~\citep{deepscaler2025,yu2025dapo,hu2025open,zhang2025guilomo,skywork-or1-2025,shen2025exploring,li2025tl,liang2025sws}.
+The construction of training data is crucial for enhancing the model's reasoning capabilities~\citep{deepscaler2025,yu2025dapo,hu2025open,zhang2025guilomo,skywork-or1-2025,shen2025exploring,duan2025gold,li2025tl,liang2025sws}.
 However, high-quality human-labeled mathematical problems are limited and overly simplistic for advanced modern LLMs~\citep{cobbe2021training,hendrycks2measuring}.
-To augment training data for LLM reasoning, existing data synthesis approaches have explored generating problem-response pairs~\citep{huang2024key,tang2024mathscale,yu2023metamath,zhao2025promptcot,liang2024task,wang2024explore,li2024generation,tan2024large} or augmenting responses to existing questions~\citep{toshniwal2024openmathinstruct,skywork-or1-2025,openr1,yu2025chain,li2025tl}.
+To augment training data for LLM reasoning, existing data synthesis approaches have explored generating problem-response pairs~\citep{huang2024key,tang2024mathscale,yu2023metamath,zhao2025promptcot,liang2024task,wang2024explore,li2024generation,tan2024large} or augmenting responses to existing questions~\citep{toshniwal2024openmathinstruct,skywork-or1-2025,openr1,yu2025chain,li2025tl,zhang2025find}. \citet{li2025seek,jiang2025learning} propose incorporating latent representation data to model LLM reasoning.
 Targeting the training paradigm of RLVR, \citet{guo2025synthetic} proposes to synthesize question and answer pairs from the task definition and documents, while SwS~\citep{liang2025sws} generates synthetic problems based on the model's failure cases during RLVR training.
+Most related to our work, \citet{cheng2024self} introduces utilizing self-play-style instruction data to enhance model reasoning through adversarial training.
 In contrast to existing approaches, \ours~enables online data augmentation without requiring ground-truth answer annotations.
 Our strategy effectively maintains training entropy in a stable range throughout RLVR, supports end-to-end training, and performs augmentation using the policy itself without external dependencies, expanding the policy's reasoning boundaries through full self-improvement.